 - From the main menu select workouts/ tests

 - On the test screen, select 20’ Threshold

 - Input your age, weight in kg’s and gender, then press enter

 - Once the progress bar has disappeared, you can start your test

 - The live display will show cadence and power and a live countdown to the end of the test.

-Following the test, a ‘test’ screen will automatically appear which displays:
+Following the Functional Threshold Power test, a new ‘test’ screen will automatically appear.
+The screen will display: